TheSillyDoggo/GeodeMenu/resources/label-help.md

 # Variables
 Variables are special values that you can put in the format of your label.

+Variables can be used by typing {}, and putting the variable name inbetween the two {}. like this: "im playing {level_name} by {level_creator}!!!" which would show as: "im playing Bloodbath by Riot!!!"

 These are all the variables provided by QOLMod and what they do:

 **isLevel** | If you are in the level (not the editor)